gemmadlou/Preon/README.md

 ## What is Functional CSS

-It's a very module approach to css.
+It's an extremely modular approach to css.
 The main benefit for me, is that at some point, I don't have to write any more css.
 All the rules I need are completely defined.
 As more and more modules and styles are created by the designer, I simply need to code it in the HTML.
 That leads to the second benefit, it's easy to reuse styles and tweak them on a case-by-case basis, lending itself to more interesting looking sites that don't have to fit stock components out of fear of BEM-bloat.

 Actually, that last point isn't trivial.
 Designers are fantastic.
 They know how to make things look good.
 However, things aren't always by the rules.
-Sometimes they have text in a 4/12 width block.
+Sometimes they have text in a 4/12 width block left aligned.
 A very similar looking module on the same page has 5/12 block.
-Writing reusable components with modifiers becomes painful.
-So functional css helps to alleviate this issue so we can be more flexible.
+Writing reusable components with modifiers becomes painful when they deviate from rules we developers try to apply to prevent the css from going wild.
+So functional css helps be more flexible and align ourselves with designers closely.

 ## Clap backs